oceanyu1/TFT-ML-Trainer/README.md

-TFT ML Service:
+# TFT ML Service
 A Python microservice that uses K-Means Clustering to classify Teamfight Tactics (TFT) players into behavioral archetypes (e.g., "Bill Gates," "Hyper Roll").
 This service powers the machine learning inference for the TFT Insight platform.

-Scripts Overview
+# Scripts Overview
 1. collect_data.py (The ETL Pipeline)
 This script builds the dataset required for training.